Tentative Agreement Ratification Process

 Ratification Information

-Ballots must be RECEIVED BY AAA by FEBRUARY 28th 5PM EST in order to be counted.
+Ballots must be RECEIVED BY AAA by July 10 at 9 AM Eastern Time in order to be counted.

-In accordance with the APWU Constitution, the Rank-and-File Committee must approve a Tentative Agreement before members are given the opportunity to vote on ratification.
-The committee voted unanimously to endorse the proposed agreement on December 10, 2021.
-The union’s National Negotiating Committee also voted unanimously to approve the Tentative Agreement.
+In accordance with the APWU Constitution and Bylaws, the Rank and File Bargaining Advisory Committee must approve a Tentative Agreement before members are given the opportunity to vote on ratification.
+The committee voted unanimously to endorse the proposed agreement.
+The union’s National Negotiations Committee also voted unanimously to approve the Tentative Agreement.

-Voting on the Tentative Agreement for the new APWU-USPS contract will start with a mailing.
-In addition to a ballot, the ratification mailing includes a copy of the Tentative Agreement; a summary of highlights of the proposed agreement; the official statement of the Rank-and-File Bargaining Advisory Committee; a letter from APWU President Mark Dimondstein, and a postage-paid return envelope.The single-question ballot will allow members to vote ‘Yes’ or ‘No’ on a contract, which, if ratified, would expire on September 20, 2024.
+Voting on the Tentative Agreement for the new APWU-USPS contract starts with a mailing.
+In addition to a ballot, the ratification mailing includes a summary of highlights of the proposed agreement; the official statement of the Rank and File Bargaining Advisory Committee; a letter from APWU President Mark Dimondstein, and a postage-paid return envelope.The single-question ballot will allow members to vote ‘Yes’ or ‘No’ on a contract, which, if ratified, would expire on Sept.
+20, 2027.

-Ballots for the referendum must be received in the designated post office box by the deadline set by the Rank and File Committee.
-The Rank-and-File Committee will supervise the proceeding vote count.
+Ballots for the referendum must be received in the designated post office box by the deadline set by the Rank and File Bargaining Advisory Committee.
+The Rank and File committee will supervise the proceeding vote count.

 Tentative Agreement Summary